vertan/erlStream/README.md

 #erlStream

-erlStream is a system for streaming audio from a server to clients.
+erlStream is a system for streaming music from a server to clients.

 The server is written in Erlang and the Client in Java.